Royals (song): Live performances

 On 13 August 2013, Lorde recorded a live performance of "Royals" for KCRW's radio programme Morning Becomes Eclectic.
 In New Zealand, she made her stage debut at a small venue in Auckland for a small audience, and on 18 September 2013, she made her television debut on New Zealander 3rd Degree.
 Lorde made her UK television debut on the BBC programme Later... with Jools Holland.

 Lorde, in her first US television appearance, sang "Royals" on Late Night with Jimmy Fallon on 1 October 2013 backed by a keyboardist and a drummer.
 Her performance was met with positive reviews.
 Three days later, she sang the song on the VH1 television show Big Morning Buzz Live.
 Lorde also performed "Royals" on The Ellen DeGeneres Show, at the opening of the 2013 New Zealand Music Awards, and along with "Buzzcut Season" on the Canadian radio show Q. Days later, Lorde appeared on the Late Show with David Letterman and introduced "Royals" and other tracks from Pure Heroine.

 In early 2014, Lorde performed a reworked version of "Royals" at the 56th Annual Grammy Awards.
 Rolling Stone praised the performance, which included projections of statues behind her and made Lorde the most talked-about artist on social media during the ceremony.
 At the 2014 BRIT Awards, she performed an electro version of "Royals" with Disclosure, which segued into Disclosure's song "White Noise".
 The BRIT Awards released the "Royals/White Noise" performance at the iTunes Stores on 19 February 2014; proceeds from its sales went to the charity War Child.
 The BRIT Awards performance debuted at number 72 on the UK Singles Chart.

 In April 2014, Lorde made her debut appearance in Brazil at the Lollapalooza festival and included "Royals" on her set list.
-The song was also added to the set list of the Pure Heroine Tour (2013–2014), the Melodrama World Tour (2017–2018), and the Solar Power Tour (2022–2023).
+The song was also added to the set list of the Pure Heroine Tour (2013–2014), the Melodrama World Tour (2017–2018), the Solar Power Tour (2022–2023), and the Ultrasound World Tour (2025-2026).
 In July 2015, Lorde performed the song with Taylor Swift on her 1989 World Tour in Washington, D.C., as one of many guests that Swift invited during the tour.